luqmaan/hillathon/sponsor.md

 group: "navigation"
 order: 2
 teaser:
-    We need your support to make Hillsborough County the fastest growing tech community where new businesses want to come and our new graduates want to stay.
-By contributing to the Hillsborough County Hackathon, you are letting our local tech community know we want them here.
----

-# Crowdfunding through Citizenvestor

-The County is excited to be using Citizinvestor - a Hillsborough County based company - to crowdfund the prizes for this exciting event!
-As with all projects on Citizinvestor, your credit card will not be charged until this project reaches 100% of its funding goal.
-So make your pledge today and encourage your friends on Facebook and Twitter to do the same!

-<a href="http://www.citizinvestor.com/project/prizes-for-hillsborough-app-a-thon" class="button">Fund On Citizenvestor</a>

-# Business Sponsorships

     Hillsborough County is seeking sponsorships from local businesses, who are interested in becoming champions for innovation, for the first Hillsborough Hack-A-Thon.
 Sponsorship will help cover the cost for advertisement, event space, prizes, food for the participants, and other event-related expenses.
+---

+<a href="http://www.hillsboroughcounty.org/DocumentCenter/View/6795">View sponsor request letter and sponsorship levels.</a>

+Organizations interested in becoming sponsors can:

+- Make a payment through <a href="https://www.paypal.com/home">PayPal</a> to <u>bccctampa2012@gmail.com</u>
+- Make a payment by check.
+Check should be make to and sent to:

+        Technology Communities Tampa Bay, Inc.
+        28808 Hanging Moss Loop, Wesley Chapel, 33543
+        ATTN: Hillsborough County Hack-A-Thon

+- Donations of swag can be sent/delivered to

+        Kemly Green
+        Hillsborough County Communications and Digital Media Services Department 601 E. Kennedy Blvd., 16th Floor
+        Tampa, Fl 33602

+For additional information, contact <a href="mailto:greenkj@hillsboroughcounty.org">Kemly Jiménez Green</a>, Communications and Digital Media Services Department at 813-276-2677.
-There are several sponsorship levels that range from $250-$1,000.
-Sponsor benefits vary depending on the level, and include company logo on the Hillsborough Hack-A-Thon website, a 15 minute presentation-time during the event, logo on t-shirts, banner placement, and recognition as champions for innovation from Hillsborough County.
+00. Sponsor benefits vary depending on the level, and include company logo on the Hillsborough Hack-A-Thon website, a 15 minute presentation-time during the event, logo on t-shirts, banner placement, and recognition as champions for innovation from Hillsborough County.

 Organizations interested in becoming sponsors should contact <a href="mailto:greenkj@hillsboroughcounty.org">Kemly Jiménez Green</a>, Communications and Digital Media Services Department at 813-276-2677.